Mental health and young people

 - Remove any razor blades, pencil sharpeners, shoe laces, small make up mirrors (which could be smashed), maybe dressing gown cords and belts, and similar items from the young person’s room

-This may feel intrusive but it will make the parent/care feel safer, even if they may not show appreciation.
-Tell the young person before-hand that you are going to advise parents to do this so the situation is managed.
+This may feel intrusive but it will make the parent/carer feel safer, even if they may not show appreciation.
+Tell the young person beforehand that you are going to advise parents to do this so the situation is managed.

 Help the young person identify triggers

 Help the young person try to identify their triggers for self-harm and the early warning signs of becoming distressed.
-This could include:
+These could include: